vishwasnavadak/blog/_posts/2018-11-24-hyperhidrosis.markdown

 Because I am born with a hell lot of sweat glands on my hand.

 ### 3. Is it some kind of disease?
 Have you tried *XYZ* type of medicine, it might work.
-No, it is caused by caused by over-activity of the sympathetic nervous system(I have no idea what that means).
+No, it is caused by over-activity of the sympathetic nervous system(I have no idea what that means).
 Yes, I have consulted all type of doctors already, nobody seems to have a working fix.

 ### 4. I haven't seen anybody like this.
 You should try to socialize and meet more people.
 You will get, eventually.